RamiyanGangatharan/Lumina_Genesis_Studios/README.md

    git push origin feature/YourFeatureName
    ```
 6. Submit a pull request - Open a pull request against our main branch for review
+   Please make sure your contributions align with our project standards and guidelines.
+Document any changes and, where
+   possible, include examples or tests that demonstrate the benefits of your contribution.
+For support, questions, or more
+   information on contributing, reach out to us via GitHub issues.

+## Licence
-Please ensure your contributions adhere to the project's standards and guidelines.
-Document your changes and include any necessary tests or examples.
-For support, questions, or more information about contributing, please contact us via GitHub issues.
-This project is licensed under the MIT License - see the LICENSE file for details.
+Please make sure your contributions align with our project standards and guidelines.
+Document any changes and, where possible, include examples or tests that demonstrate the benefits of your contribution.
+For support, questions, or more information on contributing, reach out to us via GitHub issues.